pycoder2000/GRE-Prep-Tool/README.md

 3. Barrons 333
 4. 900+ Essential GRE Words
 5. Word Power Made Easy
+6. GRE101
+7. High Frequency Words

 ## ✨ Features

 1. **Vocabulary Addition** Add vocabulary lists from [vocabulary.com](vocabulary.com)
   - You can add as many vocab lists as you want.
 Just add the link and the scraper module will scrape the list and save it.
-  - Currently 5 lists are added.
+  - Currently 7 lists are added.
 Details provided in **Vocabulary Lists** section above.

 2. **Learn from lists**: Learn words from any of the provided lists
   - An interactive learner is created to memorize the word meanings